-Click on the cover below to download a FREE copy.
+Click on the image above to download a FREE copy.

 It goes without saying that no matter how well turned out and set up a bike is, its ultimate performance depends upon the physical, mental and emotional condition of the rider.
 The flip side of this is that even the best most highly motivated rider can be let down by the mental, physical and emotional condition of members of their support team.
 The fact is, some of these very human problems remain the commonest root cause of under-performance and disaster in racing, and this booklet aims to introduce you to the principles and techniques you can use to help understand and prevent such issues.
 The advice can also be applied to improving anything else you do in life.